🌍⚠️

 The emergence of secular thinking and scientific rationalism began to challenge the religious and mystical views of the world.
 This shift was marked by the Enlightenment and the gradual rise of scientific methods, which questioned the previously unchallenged religious doctrines about human permanence.

-2. Inevitability of Extinction (1850s to 1950s)
+2. Cosmic Fragility (1850s to 1950s)

 This period saw a dramatic shift to the acknowledgment of humanity's vulnerability and the eventual certainty of extinction.
 Influenced by scientific advancements, this mood was characterized by a sense of existential despair and the recognition that, like all species, humans are subject to the laws of nature and could face eventual oblivion.